 - To deploy the PingDirectory server using Docker, you must have a supported version of Docker.
 The following versions of Docker are supported:

 - Docker 20.10.9

 Only the PingDirectoryProxy server software is licensed under Ping Identity’s end user license agreement, and any other software components contained within the image are licensed solely under the terms of the applicable open source or third-party license.

 Ping Identity accepts no responsibility for the performance of any specific virtualization software and in no way guarantees the performance or interoperability of any virtualization software with its products.

-The following are the browsers supported by the PingDirectory Server administrative console:
+- The following browsers are supported by the PingDirectory server administrative console: